 Work on The Witcher begins

-– After porting our first console game to the PC we got hooked and knew we had to carry on.
+– After porting our first console game to the PC we were hooked and knew we had to carry on.
 That’s when someone floated the idea to do something with ‘The Witcher’.
 It was a grand return to Andrzej Sapkowski’s literature which we had voraciously consumed in our high school and college years.
-When it turned out that the franchise exploitation and game development rights were for sale, we felt like we had won the lottery. – says Marcin Iwiński.
+When it turned out that the franchise exploitation and game development rights were for sale, we felt like we had won the lottery – says Marcin Iwiński.

 In September 2003 CD Projekt Red commenced work on its first proprietary RPG, set in Andrzej Sapkowski’s universe – The Witcher.
 The game had a budget of nearly 20 million PLN, which meant that – at that time – it was the most expensive Polish videogame ever created.
-Development took five years and involved almost 100 people, including Tomasz Bagiński (Academy Award nomination for The Cathedral), Przemysław Truściński (popular comic book author) and Vader – a Polish heavy metal band well known throughout the world.
+Development took four years and involved almost 100 people, including Tomasz Bagiński (Academy Award nomination for The Cathedral), Przemysław Truściński (popular comic book author) and Vader – a Polish heavy metal band well known throughout the world.